ewoks-kit/ewokssphinx/README.md

 The `ewokstasks` directive will generate documentation automatically for the Ewoks **class** tasks contained in the module.
 As for `autodoc`, the module must be importable.

+> ⚠️ The `ewokstasks` directive must be placed in the main section of the document!
+Do not place it in another directive (admonition or other) or the structure of the document may be broken!

 _Example_:
 ```
 .. ewokstasks:: ewoksxrpd.tasks.integrate